As a child, she had heard stories of elves who lived in the woods.

 He lowered the lantern to look at her again, this time, more carefully.

-With the light out of her face, she was able to observe the rather grim smile that extended over his face.
-“Travelers like you,” he stated, “do not often become meals for the shadows but I believe it to be best not to test that belief, Miss-”
+With the light out of her eyes, she was able to observe the grim smile that extended over his face.
+“Travelers like you,” he stated, “do not often become meals for the shadows but I believe it to be best not to test that belief, Miss—”

 “Ah,” his features reassorted themselves into a more neutral expression as he contemplated her name.
 “Well, Ms. Redley, I do not mean to dawdle here for pleasantries, but Southerners seem rather attached to their names.
 As you have come to seek me out, you should know whose property you have encroached upon.”